 The answer to that question will determine if she needs to consider the next strategy.

-Karen reports that she is 50 years old, that she has $18,000 in an IRA and about $20,000 in a 401(k) plan.
+Karen reports that she is 50 years old and that she has $18,000 in an IRA and about $20,000 in a 401(k) plan.
 She also uses the word “only” in describing these retirement numbers, which gives us a hint that she knows that she is inadequately prepared for retirement.

 I agree.
 In fact, that’s why I wanted to spend some time on the prospect of Karen buying another house.
 While there may be compelling reasons to do just that, as a financial planner, I see retirement as being Karen’s most pressing future financial need.

-As well, investing the money for retirement is a good long-term-to-long-term conversion of the cash that was previously invested in her house.
+Also, investing the money for retirement is a good long-term conversion of the cash that was previously invested in her house.
 And she needs to think long-term.

 Karen doesn’t indicate what she has her retirement money currently invested in.
-But I’ll take a high altitude view here, and make some investment allocation recommendations that are based on the total of about $78,000 ($38,000 in current retirement assets, plus $40,000 from the sale of house).
+But I’ll take a high-altitude view here and make some investment allocation recommendations that are based on a total of about $78,000 ($38,000 in current retirement assets, plus $40,000 from the sale of the house).

-If that won’t be tax-deductible, due to a high income, she may want to increase the amount that she is contributing to her 401(k) at work.
-She can max-out the 401(k) contribution, and even use some of the $40,000 in cash proceeds to cover living expenses, while more of her paycheck goes to the retirement plan.
-That’ll be a kind of a backdoor 401(k) contribution, using the house sale proceeds.
+If that won’t be tax-deductible due to a high income, she may want to increase the amount that she is contributing to her 401(k) at work.
+She can max out the 401(k) contribution and even use some of the $40,000 in cash proceeds to cover living expenses while more of her paycheck goes to the retirement plan.
+That’ll be a kind of backdoor 401(k) contribution using the house sale proceeds.